Nathan Lee Graham

-Nathan Lee Graham (born September 9, 1968) is an American actor and singer.
+Nathan Lee Graham is an American actor and singer.
 He is known for film roles such as Zoolander and Theater Camp and stage roles such as The Wild Party and Priscilla, Queen of the Desert.

-Life and career
+Early life and career

 Graham is a graduate of Webster University in St. Louis, Missouri.

 Graham is best known for his roles in the films Zoolander, Zoolander 2, Sweet Home Alabama, Hitch, and Theater Camp.
 On television, he has appeared in The Comeback, Scrubs, Absolutely Fabulous, Law & Order: Special Victims Unit, Broad City, and as Bernard in the Fox comedy LA to Vegas.
 He also appeared as François on the CW Riverdale spin-off Katy Keene and as Draque Noir on the Hulu series Woke.

-His stage appearances include the original Broadway casts of the Tony Awards and Grammy Awards-nominated The Wild Party and in the original Broadway cast of the Tony Award-nominated Priscilla, Queen of the Desert.
+His stage appearances include the original Broadway casts of the Tony Award and Grammy Award-nominated The Wild Party and in the original Broadway cast of the Tony Award-nominated Priscilla, Queen of the Desert.
 Graham received a 2017 Lucille Lortel Award nomination for Outstanding Featured Actor in a Musical for The View UpStairs.
 In 2016, he received the IRNE Award for Best Supporting Actor in a Play for The Colored Museum.
 Graham also received a Drama League Award nomination for the role of Rey-Rey in the off-Broadway production of Tarell Alvin McCraney's Wig Out.
 Graham also won a Los Angeles Drama Critics Circle Award for Best Featured Performer in a Musical for the Los Angeles premiere of The Wild Party in 2005.
 In 2005, he earned a Best Classical Album Grammy Award for Songs of Innocence and of Experience as a soloist.
 In 2022, he played Hermes in the North American tour of the musical Hadestown.

 Graham won the José Esteban Muñoz Award from CLAGS: The Center for LGBTQ Studies at the Graduate Center, CUNY in 2017, recognizing his activism promoting queer studies outside of academia.

 In 2025, it was announced that Max Mutchnick and David Kohan had created a Golden Girls–like TV series entitled Mid-Century Modern with Graham, Matt Bomer, Nathan Lane and Linda Lavin.
 In June 2025, Graham was awarded the Vanguard Award at the Critics Choice Association's Celebration of LGBTQ+ Cinema and Television.

+Personal life

+Graham is "a very proud Black gay man."